johnnygreeney/CardanoForTheMasses/Chapter-9-Voltaire.md

 - provide an on-chain mechanism for rotating the governance keys
 - rewire the ledger rules involving governance as outlined in CIP 1694

-Follow the latest updates from the different engineering teams on GitHub.
+Follow the latest updates from the different engineering teams on GitHub.[^91]

-If CIP 1694 is to be a success, then we should realize the vision laid out in the *Road to a Polyglot Ecosystem for Cardano* whiteboard video.
-The governance mechanisms outlined above would allow for multiple clients, with different dev teams, different approaches, programming languages and commercial USPs.
-There would be no canonical client or wallet for Cardano, just certified or uncertified.
-IOG have been working on this for some time, writing papers and building out expertise in formal methods, specifically with Agda.
+If CIP 1694 is to be a success, then we should realize the vision laid out in the *Road to a Polyglot Ecosystem for Cardano* whiteboard video.[^92] The governance mechanisms outlined above would allow for multiple clients, with different dev teams, different approaches, programming languages and commercial USPs.
+There would be no canonical[^93] client or wallet for Cardano, just certified or uncertified.
+IOG have been working on this for some time, writing papers and building out expertise in formal methods, specifically with Agda.[^94]

 The idea would be that interested parties, such as dcSpark, TxPipe and others, would work with *Intersect* to maintain the reference architecture.
 This non-production code would be put through the CIP process, before a formal spec, in Agda, is drafted.
 This ‘Agda core’ spec enables code extraction to serve as a reference for testing.

 There would no longer be a canonical client of Cardano, just competing clients written in Rust, Typescript, Python and Haskell.
 The users would just be concerned with if it was certified or not.
 This creates a healthy ‘survival of the fittest’ marketplace where security is assured and there is more choice for the end user.

-CH at ScotFest 2022 keynote:
+CH at ScotFest 2022 keynote:[^95]

 >So that's Voltaire …it’s deeply philosophical, it's the hardest thing I've ever done in my life, it's the hardest thing you're ever going to do in your life and we're going to get it done, because it needs to get done and I'm damn tired of our industry failing, and it's about time we can point to something and say ‘you know what we did it the right way’.
 We have to tend to our own gardens first.
 That was a lesson of Candide.
 So we have to fix Cardano's governance before we have the right to complain about any other person's governance.

 Just how hard it would be became evident with some of the initial skepticism.
 Some felt governance was not as important as making Cardano more developer-friendly, or expediting progress on Input Endorsers, for example.
 Others just aren’t turned on by sitting in a room for three days hammering out the minutiae of a hypothetical vote on a parameter they’ve occasionally heard of.
 While many are too busy, or just not bothered to participate in governance, there is also the inevitability that topics like contingent staking would be divisive.

 The issue of contingent staking was the perfect example of how a proposed feature can be deep divisive.
-On the foot of the SEC crackdown on Kraken exchange, Charles Hopkinson muted the idea of contingent staking.
+On the foot of the SEC crackdown on Kraken exchange, Charles Hopkinson muted the idea of contingent staking.[^96]

 This was not a new idea, it had been proposed years ago.
 It is the notion that stake pool operators have the option to approve ada holders who to stake with their pool.
 It could be implemented as a multisig transaction which could include a KYC process.

 Some objectors felt that government(s) could lean on stake pool operators and force them to blacklist certain users, and that the proposed feature smacked of censorship.
 Others for the fear argued the new functionality would not replace existing configurations but expand the platform, extending participation to new user groups.

-Hopkinson made several follow up videos in response, explaining contingent staking wouldn't replace traditional staking in any way and that both worlds can coexist.
+Hopkinson made several follow up videos[^97] in response, explaining contingent staking wouldn't replace traditional staking in any way and that both worlds can coexist.
 Contingent staking would not be about enforcing regulation, but enabling it.

 It was an example of how every issue of governance can be subjective.
 How do we even measure success?
 Many people were interested and engaged and 2023 saw the Cardano community show up in their droves in the depths of the coldest Crypto Winter.

 So 2023 would be all about debating how to implement CIP 1694.
 But first people needed to be informed.
-Early discussions like the one between Matthias Benkort (Cardano Foundation) and Jared Corduan and Kevin Hammond (from IOG) were important to ensure there was a clear understanding of what was being proposed
+Early discussions[^98] like the one between Matthias Benkort (Cardano Foundation) and Jared Corduan and Kevin Hammond (from IOG) were important to ensure there was a clear understanding of what was being proposed

 The CIP was written in a deliberately high-level, approachable format to stimulate discussion and feedback.
-The community did not disappoint with 50 workshops, 30 in-person and 20 online, with over 1000 participants from 20+ countries.
-The CIP has had the most feedback (750+ comments) of any CIP with many contributors, some familiar faces, and some new ones from all corners of the globe, listed in the ‘acknowledgements’ section of the CIP.
+The community did not disappoint with 50 workshops, 30 in-person and 20 online, with over 1000 participants from 20+ countries.[^99] The CIP has had the most feedback (750+ comments) of any CIP with many contributors, some familiar faces, and some new ones from all corners of the globe, listed in the ‘acknowledgements’ section of the CIP.

 In addition to community-led workshops, IOG, EMURGO, and the Cardano Foundation co-hosted three separate governance workshops.
 The CF workshop occurred in Zug, Switzerland (CF), in June, followed by Tokyo, Japan (EMURGO).
 The Edinburgh workshop in July marked the conclusion of the CIP 1694 design feedback loop.

 Dozens of blogs have been written, and contentious issues have been argued over Reddit, Twitter (X) and Telegram.
-It is not possible to acknowledge every voice here, but you can dig into the finer detail by following Nicolas Cerny’s diary of events on the Cardano Forum.
-Some of points that stood out were:
+It is not possible to acknowledge every voice here, but you can dig into the finer detail by following Nicolas Cerny’s diary of events on the Cardano Forum.[^100] Some of points that stood out were:

 **Consensus is rarely unanimous**

 Updates to CIP 1694 have led to wrangling among some of the community, especially the plan to incentivize participation and legitimacy by freezing the withdrawal of accrued ada staking rewards, which would be inaccessible until the wallet is delegated to a DRep.
 While many felt DReps should be rewarded, or at least comped, for their work, others argued that there should be no incentives for DReps to do their job, as it might attract the wrong sort only ‘in it for the money’.
 The interim proposal is to escrow Lovelace from the treasury until a way forward can be agreed, likely using the on-chain governance mechanism currently under construction.

-Alternative governance mechanisms have been put forward. @HeptaSean shared his Minimal Viable Governance proposal on the Cardano Forum.
-He suggests a leaner governance framework without a constitution or CC, no DReps, no SPO votes where every ada holder can directly vote.
+Alternative governance mechanisms have been put forward. @HeptaSean shared his *Minimal Viable Governance* proposal on the Cardano Forum.[^101] He suggests a leaner governance framework without a constitution or CC, no DReps, no SPO votes where every ada holder can directly vote.

-There is also Cardano Problem Statement, CPS-0007, submitted by Pi Lanningham.
+There is also Cardano Problem Statement, CPS-0007,[^102] submitted by Pi Lanningham.
 The CPS aims ‘to frame a set of motivations, goals, constraints, and open questions for the very broad topic of Cardano governance’ to stimulate a wider discussion on whether there is a viable alternative to CIP 1694.
-Another useful contribution was CPS–0006 *Governance Security* from Rick McCracken who also ran several community governance workshop sessions.
+Another useful contribution was CPS–0006 *Governance Security*[^103] from Rick McCracken who also ran several community governance workshop sessions.[^104]

-In May, the Cardano Foundation conducted a SPO on-chain poll, a new mechanism (defined in CIP-94) to allow stake pool operators to vote on crucial issues based on the stake delegated to their pool.
+In May, the Cardano Foundation conducted a SPO on-chain poll,[^105] a new mechanism (defined in CIP-94)[^106] to allow stake pool operators to vote on crucial issues based on the stake delegated to their pool.
 The poll is similar to governance action 7 (info) as neither have a binding effect although ‘minPoolCost’ was subsequently cut to 170 ada.

 The inaugural poll asked ‘Which setup would you prefer to be put in place from Q3 2023 onwards?’ with 6 options:

 - Keep k at 500 and minPoolCost at 340 ada.